 Salary, location, and duration

-Research Scholars on the Standard Track are expected to work primarily from our office in Oxford, UK.
+Research Scholars on the General Track are expected to work primarily from our office in Oxford, UK.
 However, we will also consider applications from exceptional candidates who are only able to work remotely.
 We are able to sponsor visas.

-Research Scholars will be compensated in line with our salary principles.
 Depending on their experience, we expect that successful candidates’ annual compensation will typically fall between £50,000 and £60,000 if based in Oxford, UK.
 If a Research Scholar resides partly or entirely in a city with a higher cost of living, this salary will be adjusted to account for the difference.
 In rare cases where salary considerations would prevent a candidate from accepting an offer, there may also be some flexibility in compensation.